Hydraulic seal

 A hydraulic seal is a relatively soft, non-metallic ring, captured in a groove or fixed in a combination of rings, forming a seal assembly, to block or separate fluid in reciprocating motion applications.
 Hydraulic seals are vital in machinery.
 Their use is critical in providing a way for fluid power to be converted to linear motion.

+For example, they are widely used in hydraulic cylinders of excavators, bulldozers, cranes, and many other types of heavy equipment.

+Hydraulic seals also play a crucial role in hydraulic lifting equipment, such as lift tables, by ensuring the efficient and safe operation of hydraulic cylinders.

 Materials

 Hydraulic seals can be made from a variety of materials such as polyurethane, rubber or PTFE.
 The type of material is determined by the specific operating conditions or limits due to fluid type, pressure, fluid chemical compatibility or temperature.

+For instance, polyurethane seals offer good abrasion and tear resistance, while rubber seals have high elasticity and good sealing performance at low pressures.
+PTFE is often used in high-temperature environments or when exposed to corrosive fluids.

+Classification

+Hydraulic seals are classified based on their function and working conditions: